Sales of audiobooks are increasing steadily and point to a bright future.

 It is still early days

-If you are serious about getting your books to more readers, or in this case, listeners, then you should be looking at what choices you have to add an audio version to your ebook and paperback.
-It can only be a positive move.
+If you are serious about getting your books out to more readers, or in this case, listeners, then you should be looking at what choices you have.

 However, as with all new markets, getting in early is always better than arriving late.